|

 Meiringen, Steiler casts aspersions on their

 relationship.
-They visit the Reichenbach Falls, but
+They visit the Reichenbach Falls,

-note from Holmes, his Alpine-stock and cigarette
+only a note from Holmes, his Alpine-stock and

-case.
+cigarette case.

 Watson